Spectral action in Betti Geometric Langlands: Introduction

 For each point $x\in X$, and the choice of a local coordinate at $x$, the Satake category $\Sat_G = \Sh_c(G(\cO)\backslash \Gr_G, E)$ of $G(\cO)$-equivariant constructible complexes on $\Gr_G$ with compact support acts on $\Sh(\Bun_G(X), E)$ via Hecke modifications at $x$.
 For a fixed kernel $\cV \in \Sat_G$, this gives a Hecke functor

 We will consider a version of the Satake category, denoted $\Sat^{0}_{G}$, whose objects carry equivariant structures for changes of the local parameters, see Section~\ref{sss:Sat0}.
-If the kernel $\cV\in \Sat^{0}_{G}$, then we can allow the point $x\in X$ to vary and in this way obtain an unambiguous Hecke functor
+For $\cV\in \Sat^{0}_{G}$, one can define a family version of $H_{\cV,x}$ by allowing $x$ to vary

 For example, we can take the kernel $\cV^\l \in \Sat^{0}_G$ given by the constant sheaf on a $G(\cO)$-orbit $ \Gr^\l_G \subset \Gr_G $ in which case we write

 Conversely, these basic kernels generate all possibilities.